wzhenglab/transient_interactions/README.md

 example labelling distance file.
 Contains the distance between two labelling positions of a model peptide for 1/100 of every frames from coarse-grained simulation.
 Units of distance are in nanometers.

 ## get_lcp.py
-File which takes any sequnece file as an argument and calculates the highest and lowest values of effective patch length (l_{cp}) as well as their position along the sequence and the size of the charge patch in residues.
+File which takes any sequnece file as an argument and calculates the highest and lowest values of the effective patch length ($l_{cp}$) as well as their position along the sequence and the size of the charge patch in residues.

 ## seq.dat
 Example sequence file containing the alphabetic sequence for the disordered region of the protein SLCA1.
 Can be replaced by any target protein sequence.